Brian-Wintz/DecisionTree/README.md

 ### OpenAI
-    public static String chatGPT(String message): Process the provided message as a prompt to ChatGPT 3.5 and returns the resulting reply. public static String extractContentFromResponse(String response): Extracts the reply from the response to a ChatGPT 3.5 REST API call.
+    public static String chatGPT(String message): Process the provided message as a prompt to ChatGPT 3.5 and returns the resulting reply. public static String extractContentFromResponse(String response): Extracts the reply from the response to a ChatGPT 3.5 REST API call. public static String getCategoryForUserInput(String input): Calls OpenAI to determine the category which best matches user input.
+### UserCategory

+####  Attributes
+    private String userInput: Used to hold the user's input text private String aiResponse: Used to hold OpenAI's selected category based on the user's input
+#### Methods
+    public void setUserInput(String input): Assigns the user's input public String getUserInput(): Retrieves the user's input public void setAIResponse(String response): Assigns the returned text for which category was selected by OpenAI for the user's text public String getAIResponse(): Retrieves the OpenAI selected category

 ### DecisionTreeServlet

 #### Methods